KGeri201/AlarmClock/README.md

 I searced through some sites, but I could not find any, which I liked.
 So I designed my own.
 I wanted to mimik the clock of a general smartphone and set alarms easily through a touchscreen.
-Because I use an ESP32 I also hope to be able to display some notifications through bluetooth.
+Because I use an ESP32 I also hope to be able to display some notifications through bluetooth and use other features of it in the future.

 ## Hardware
 ### PCB